How to Find a Product from a Photo

 Modern visual search may use object detection to isolate the item, optical character recognition to read labels, and embedding models to compare visual similarity at scale.
 A sneaker outsole pattern, charger port layout, handbag stitching, or makeup shade name can change the match dramatically.

-People often turn to photo-based lookup when text search returns too many irrelevant results.
+Shoppers use image lookup when keyword searches bring up pages of mismatched products instead of the exact item in the photo.
 The strongest results usually come from multiple signals at once: a clear object outline, a readable brand mark, and one confirmable detail such as a SKU, model number, or exact colorway.

 How to Use Photo Product Search